F5Networks/f5-telemetry-streaming/docs/index.rst

 Telemetry Services is an iControl LX extension that sends telemetry information, such as client/server stats, from the BIG-IP to third-party monitoring and stats aggregation tools.

-You can also watch this video on Telemetry Services
+You can also watch this video on Telemetry Services:

 |video|